Jericho (2000 film)

-Jericho is an American Western film, produced by Black Night Productions and released in October 2000 starring Mark Valley and directed by Merlin Miller.
+Jericho is a 2000 American Western film, produced by Black Night Productions and released in October 2000 starring Mark Valley and directed by Merlin Miller.
 The filming took place in Alamo Village, Highway 674, Brackettville, Texas, in the United States of America.
 Jericho, played by Mark Valley, wakes up with no memory, but it's apparent that he's quite skilled with a gun.
 He is befriended by Joshua (Leon Coffee), who appears to be his polar opposite: He's a black man and true believer in the Lord, whereas Jericho is white and doubtful of everything, especially himself.
 Side by side, they attempt to piece together the amnesiac's past, which may or may not have something to do with a robbery, and either way is somehow connected to a town that's also called Jericho.